CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 We can use Input gradient, Smoothgrad, and Integrated Gradient in the exact same way as we use in CNN.

 Similar to CNN's explanation, we also get a very noisy visualizing result.
-And for ViT, I also observe a strong checkboard artifact (discontinuity between neighboring patches) from visualizing result:
+And for ViT, I also observe a strong checkboard artifact (discontinuity between neighboring patches) from visualizing the result:

 ![图片](/assets/blog1/image8.png)

 It probably stems from the strided convolutions in ViT (we use strided convolutions as a way to combine cutting image into patches+linear transformation).

-For more about strided convolutions causing checkboard artifact, see: [https://distill.pub/2016/deconv-checkerboard/](https://distill.pub/2016/deconv-checkerboard/)
+For more about strided convolutions causing checkboard artifacts, see: [https://distill.pub/2016/deconv-checkerboard/](https://distill.pub/2016/deconv-checkerboard/)

 #### 2.2 CAM-based (feature-based) method